ThomasFeher/armadillo/README.txt

-The library provides efficient classes for vectors, matrices and cubes, as well as many functions which operate on the classes (eg. contiguous and non-contiguous submatrix views)
+The library provides efficient classes for vectors, matrices and cubes, as well as many functions which operate on the classes (eg. contiguous and non-contiguous submatrix views).

 Integer, floating point and complex numbers are supported, as well as a subset of trigonometric and statistics functions.
 Various matrix decompositions are provided through optional